Woodland-inspired garden with drought-tolerant planting, boulders, and a winding gravel path dry brook

 Reclaiming a Hillside: Where Function Meets Intention

-Over time, the landscape unfolded in three deliberate phases:
+The work unfolded in three deliberate phases: